 Of all the mechanical fixes that can be performed on an automobile, changing a tire (or tires) is among the most straightforward.
-It’s more or less a matter of unscrewing the lug nuts, replacing the wheel, and then securing it by tightening the nuts again.
+It’s more or less a matter of unscrewing the lug nuts, replacing the wheel, and then securing it by tightening the nuts again with a torque wrench.

 But there’s a final step to that job that can be easy to neglect: Getting your lug nuts checked—and, if necessary, re-torqued—after a few days of driving.
 Brandon Klassen, a supervisor with AMA automotive services, explains why it’s important.

 Why should I get my lug nuts checked?

 Any time you’ve had a tire change—whether it was done at a repair facility or at the roadside—you should get the lug nuts checked within about 100 kilometres of driving, to ensure they’re not too tight or too loose.
 This also applies after you’ve had your full set of tires changed for winter or in spring.

 Specifically, if you’ve used AMA’s by-appointment mobile tire swap service (available to members in Calgary, Edmonton, Sherwood Park or St. Albert), the technician who changes your tires will leave you with instructions reminding you to get your lug nuts re-torqued when you’re nearing 100-kilometre mark.

 Once businesses in Alberta are allowed to reopen, you could also visit an AARS service centre—or your preferred mechanic—to have your lug nuts tightened.